cwalther/iphone-tidbits/README.markdown

 It is a fairly random collection.
 Currently we have:

+1. **iPhone Artwork Extractor** -- this python script is capable of extracting artwork packed in iPhone SDK files.
+See the subdirectory README for details.

-1. **FlickDynamics** -- implements the motion dynamics of Cocoa Touch's UIScrollView, but does so in a way that you can slot it in anywhere.
+2. **FlickDynamics** -- implements the motion dynamics of Cocoa Touch's UIScrollView, but does so in a way that you can slot it in anywhere.
 I wrote it to handle scroll dynamics of a game's OpenGL|ES view.
 It is independent of coordinate system, etc.

-2. **BinaryDataReader** and **BinaryDataWriter** -- read and write byte streams, deal with endian-ness, etc. Has been useful for cracking random/old binary file formats.
+3. **BinaryDataReader** and **BinaryDataWriter** -- read and write byte streams, deal with endian-ness, etc. Has been useful for cracking random/old binary file formats.

-3. **JsonConnection** and **JsonResponse** -- makes it a little easier to talk to a JSON web service asynchronously.
+4. **JsonConnection** and **JsonResponse** -- makes it a little easier to talk to a JSON web service asynchronously.
 Deals with return content encodings, etc. Requires SBJSON.

 All code is released under the BSD license.